AIFM is a partner of the integrated project Interreg MED INHERIT, a project involving 15 partners from 10 Mediterranean countries.

 Throughout the end of 2019, discussions were held with local stakeholders, whether public or private, from the tourism sector or environmental protection, to identify the needs of the territory.
 According to these exchanges, the lack of trail use data is a significant lack in order to be able to take action on trail erosion and for effective communication.
 Once counters are implemented, stakeholders could measure the frequency, know the typology and thus adapt the response to reduce and mitigate negative impacts on the environment.
 Also, they could communicate figures and promote the Côte Bleue asset, its landscapes and trails.

-In February 2020, 8 Eco-counter counting systems were set up on the Rove and Ensuès-la-Redonne hills.
+From February to July 2020, 10 Eco-counter counting systems were set up on the Rove and Ensuès-la-Redonne hills.

 Côte Bleue - Calanque de Méjean - counting zone